arucard21/microprofile-poc/README.md

 TODO

 ### OpenTracing 3.0
-TODO
-This has been replaced with Telemetry 1.0 in the Microprofile 6.0.
+This has been replaced with Open Telemetry 1.0 in Microprofile 6.0.
+These specifications are not compatible and no migration path has been defined for them.
+So it doesn't make sense to try to get OpenTracing working when it is already deprecated in favor of Open Telemetry.
+Open Telemetry should also work automatically with JAX-RS so no configuration should be needed, aside from possibly enabling it.

 ### Rest Client 3.0
 TODO